Home/Seeds/White Sesame Seed

 Health Benefits

-Rich in healthy fats, particularly polyunsaturated and monounsaturated fats, which can support heart health and reduce inflammation.
+Rich in healthy fats, particularly polyunsaturated and monounsaturated fats, which support heart health and reduce inflammation.

-Contains antioxidants and anti-inflammatory compounds that may help reduce the risk of chronic diseases.
+Contains antioxidants like sesamin and sesamol, which may help reduce oxidative stress and lower the risk of chronic diseases.

 Possible Risks & Side Effects